vaibhav2vicky/Minotaur/developerguide.md

 ## Application Behavior

-- `server/app.py` starts two services:
+- `server/app.py` initializes two Flask apps and a Socket.IO dashboard.
-  - `agent_app` on `0.0.0.0:5000`
+- `agent_app` listens on `0.0.0.0:5000` for agent traffic.
-  - `dashboard_app` on `127.0.0.1:5001`
+- `dashboard_app` listens on `127.0.0.1:5001` for the dashboard UI.
-- The dashboard is served from `web/templates/dashboard.html`.
+- The dashboard uses `web/templates/dashboard.html` and `web/static/js/dashboard.js`.
-- Agent binaries are stored under `web/static/agents/versions/`.
+- Compiled agent binaries are stored in `web/static/agents/versions/`.
-- Agent metadata and version info are persisted in `database/c2.db`.
+- Agent version metadata is recorded in `database/c2.db`.

-## Useful Files and Components
+## Key Components

 ### `server/app.py`

-- `build_agent_impl(data)` compiles agents from `agents/go/agent.go`.
-- Uses environment variables `GOOS`, `GOARCH`, and `CGO_ENABLED=0` for cross-compilation.
-- Stores compiled binaries and maintains agent version records in SQLite.
-- Exposes both agent and dashboard endpoints.
+- Contains the main request routing for both agent and dashboard APIs.
+- Implements `build_agent_impl(data)` to generate Go sources, compile the agent, and store binaries.
+- Uses `SocketIO` for dashboard client connections.
+- Runs both services concurrently using `threading.Thread`.

 ### `server/handlers/agent_handler.py`

-- Tracks agent registrations and state.
+- Manages agent registration and state.
-- Handles incoming beacons, pending commands, and command results.
+- Tracks pending commands and stores command results.
+- Coordinates agent-specific activity updates.

 ### `server/handlers/command_handler.py`

-- Dispatches commands to individual agents or entire OS groups.
+- Sends commands to a single agent or all agents of a given OS type.
-- Creates command objects for agents to consume on next beacon.
+- Supports command dispatch through the dashboard execute flow.

 ### `server/handlers/activity_logger.py`

-- Stores shell and agent activity logs.
+- Records shell activity and agent event history.
-- Supports exporting logs via dashboard endpoints.
+- Provides query APIs for logs, including export support.

 ### `server/listeners/port_manager.py`

-- Opens and stops listener ports.
+- Starts and stops TCP listeners.
-- Manages active listening sockets and port event history.
+- Tracks active listeners and forwards new connections to `TCPListener`.

+### `server/listeners/tcp_listener.py`

+- Waits for inbound connections on managed ports.
+- Emits dashboard socket events for new connections and shell output.

 ### `agents/go/agent.go`

-- Template source code for agent binaries.
+- The Go template for generated agents.
-- Contains placeholder tokens replaced by the build process.
+- Contains placeholders injected by the build process.
-- Supports optional RSA auth, beaconing, command polling, and file exfiltration.
+- Supports optional auth, beaconing, command polling, and exfil.

 ## Extending the Codebase

 ### Add a new API route

-- Determine whether the route belongs to the agent API or the dashboard.
-- Add the route to `server/app.py` under the appropriate Flask app.
+- Add the new route to `server/app.py` under either `agent_app` or `dashboard_app`.
-- If the route affects data, update handlers or models as needed.
+- Update the related handler or model if the route requires persistence or business logic.
-- Add frontend support in `web/templates/dashboard.html` and `web/static/js/dashboard.js` if needed.
+- Add dashboard integration in `web/templates/dashboard.html` and `web/static/js/dashboard.js` as needed.

 ### Add a new dashboard feature

-- Modify the template in `web/templates/dashboard.html`.
+- Update the dashboard template and JavaScript to call the new endpoint.
-- Update `web/static/js/dashboard.js` to make API calls and handle UI events.
-- Use the existing `SocketIO` live update pattern for real-time state changes.
+- Leverage existing Socket.IO updates for real-time UI state changes.
+- Keep dashboard behavior in `web/static/js/dashboard.js`.

 ### Add support for a new agent platform

-- Confirm the platform name and architecture values are valid for Go compilation.
+- Verify the platform and architecture values are valid for Go cross-compilation.
-- Update the dashboard UI to present the new option.
+- Add the new option to the dashboard UI if necessary.
-- The build flow will automatically compile with `GOOS` and `GOARCH`.
+- The existing builder will compile with `GOOS` and `GOARCH`.

 ## Database Notes

 - The SQLite database is created at `database/c2.db` if it does not exist.
-- `agent_versions` stores compiled binary metadata.
+- `agent_versions` stores metadata for compiled binaries.
-- `agent_current_version` tracks the active version per platform.
+- `agent_current_version` stores the current version selection for each platform.
-- Existing victim and port event tables are managed by the handlers and models.
+- Victim and port event tables are managed by the model and listener code.

 ## Testing and Debugging

-- For quick debugging, use `debug_mode` when building an agent.
+- Use `debug_mode` when building an agent to disable release linker flags.
-- Add log statements using the logger helpers in `server/utils/logger.py`.
+- Add logging in `server/utils/logger.py` and call it from `server/app.py` or handlers.
-- Confirm agent build output and endpoint behavior by testing the dashboard UI.
+- Validate endpoint behavior using the dashboard or direct API requests.

 ## Conventions

-- Keep configuration values in `server/app.py` and `config/settings.py`.
+- Keep shared configuration constants in `server/app.py`.
 - Use Flask JSON responses for API routes.
-- Prefer small, isolated changes when modifying agent build or endpoint logic.
+- Keep business logic within handlers and models rather than inside route functions.
-- Keep frontend state management inside `web/static/js/dashboard.js`.
+- Keep frontend code isolated in `web/static/js/dashboard.js`.

 ## Future Improvements

-- Add automated tests for API endpoints and handler logic.
+- Add automated tests for the API layer and handler logic.
-- Add a CLI wrapper or management commands for common tasks.
+- Add dashboard authentication and role-based access control.
-- Introduce stricter configuration handling and environment variable support.
+- Improve configuration handling with environment variables or a settings file.
-- Add authentication for dashboard access.
-- Extend agent template with file upload/download support.
+- Add file upload/download support to the agent template.